octoblu/octoblu/README.md

   --with-registry-auth octoblu
 ```

-Once the `bootstrap-octoblu-stack` service runs, it should produce a `services.env` file in the current directory.
-Add the new environment variables to the `defaults.env` file.
+Once the `bootstrap-octoblu-stack` service is running, execute `curl -X POST http://{docker ip address}/bootstrap`.
+Add the results to the `defaults.env` file.

 ### Create a swarm